The Virgin birth Myth

 Based on the dating difficulties and other problems, many scholars and researchers over the centuries have become convinced that the gospels were not written by the people to whom they are ascribed.
 As can be concluded from the remarks of fundamentalist Christian and biblical scholar Dr. Craig L. Bloomberg.
 So the fact is, the gospels are all anonymous.

 The Ebonite Gospel

-The Israelite followers of Rabbi Joshua ben Joseph named Yahshua were known as Nazarenes and Ebonites.
+The Israelite followers of Rabbi Joshua ben Joseph [with the Hebrew name of Yahshua] were known as Nazarenes and Ebonites.
 According to Epiphanius, the Ebonites possessed the Gospel of Matthew written in Hebrew but it did not have any birth account or genealogy.
 (Panarion 30.13) According to Epiphanius, the Ebonites removed the first two chapters of Matthew.
 It is more likely that the first two chapters of Matthew are later additions to the text – especially considering the problems with the genealogy.